CameronTuttle/Papers2Code/README.md

 # Papers2Code #

-* Python implementations using Keras(TensorFlow) API of some of the most famous NN/Models.
+Python implementations using Keras(TensorFlow) API of some of the most famous NN/Models.

+* Ready:
-1 - ResNet: 50, 101, 152 layers.
+* ResNet: 50, 101, 152 layers.
+* Coming:
+* Inception v4
+* GoogLetNet
+* VGG 16, 19
+* eNet